The-Sequence-Ontology/Specifications/gff3.md

             <dt>Alias</dt>
             <dd>A secondary name for the feature.
 It is suggested that this tag be used whenever a secondary identifier for the feature is needed, such as locus names and accession numbers.
 Unlike ID, there is no requirement that Alias be unique within the file.</dd>
             <dt><a href="#parent-part_of-relationships">Parent</a></dt>
             <dd>Indicates the parent of the feature.
-A parent ID can be used to group exons into transcripts, transcripts into genes, an so forth.
+A parent ID can be used to group exons into transcripts, transcripts into genes, and so forth.
 A feature may have multiple parents.
 Parent can <em>only</em> be used to indicate a partof relationship.</dd>
             <dt>Target</dt>
             <dd>Indicates the target of a nucleotide-to-nucleotide or protein-to-nucleotide alignment.
 The format of the value is "target_id start end [strand]", where strand is optional and may be "+" or "-".
 If the target_id contains spaces, they must be escaped as hex escape %20.</dd>
             <dt><a href="#the-gap-attribute">Gap</a></dt>